Explicit 34: Star Wars Holiday Special

 4:14

-which is just what kids wanted.
+which is just what kids wanted, clearly.

->> Clearly, but yeah, so they got this guy.
+But yeah, so they got this guy.

 4:19

-But it looks like there was another director that got on board first, and
+But it looks like there was another director

 4:22

-an up and coming filmmaker that was a classmate of George Lucas.
+that was a classmate of George Lucas.

 4:26

-him not working with a single camera, you're working with five.
+it's too complicated for not working with a single camera,

 4:32

-And it's I guess a different set of skills.
+And it's, I guess, a different set of skills.

 4:38

-But did it, and I think he's still around.
+And I think he's still around.

 4:39

-He's still working today, and he's like-
+He's still working today.

 4:41

->> He's like 90 years old or
+He's like nine years old or something,

 4:42

-something, which is quite amazing to be honest.
+which is quite amazing, to be honest.

->> He has to work till he dies.
+He has to work till he dies.

->> That might be revenge for his karma for making this.
+That might be the revenge for his karma for making this.

 4:50

-But yeah, I mean, there's a big deal about George Lucas not really having
+But yeah, I mean, there's a big deal about George Lucas

 4:53

-anything to do with it, but I don't think that's actually, having read up on it,
+but I don't think that's actually,

-that's as true as people say.
+I don't think that's as true as people say.

 4:58